Why your toddler can't just calm down

 That doesn’t mean you need to give them the biscuit; it just means engaging your empathy to let them know you understand that they wish they could have it.

 Learning that anger and sadness aren’t to be feared early in life can serve as a great gift to our children.
 As you weather the storm with them and bring them back to a feeling of safety they begin to internalise this resilience.
 In fact you can read more about how important that is in this blog post: the parenting message you didn't mean to send.

 No easy matter for tired, busy, stressed out parents.
 Separating your own triggered feelings from your child’s takes practice.

 When I step back from the situation and engage my rational brain I can see that the tantrum probably wasn’t about the biscuit.
 If she had just been hungry she’d have taken the fruit.

-It’d been a long day, we were both a little tired and fractious and if I had to guess the tantrum was really a bid for attention and a need to get some of those unpleasant feelings out.
+It had been a long day, we were both a little tired and fractious and if I had to guess, the tantrum was really a bid for attention and a need to get some of those unpleasant feelings out.

 My husband came home to find us both sitting on the kitchen floor.
 Her red-eyed but calm in my lap.